sukhmansaran/fine-tuning-stable-diffusion-models-lora-dreambooth/README.md

 ## Notes & Contributions

 - All notebooks are a work in progress: the code, methods, and explanations can be improved!
 - **Feedback, suggestions, or pull requests are highly welcome**—this project is for learning, sharing, and potentially pushing the boundaries of model fine-tuning.

-## Why This Project?

-I started this experiment to gain a first-hand understanding of what actually matters when fine-tuning large diffusion models for personalized use.
-By dissecting and recombining the best parts of DreamBooth and LoRA, I hope this repository helps others navigate the world of model adaptation with greater clarity and flexibility.

 ## Note

 - The dataset used for training is private and will not be shared publicly.
 - Sample images provided (if any) do not contain or reveal sensitive information.
 - Users wishing to replicate these results must use their own similar data.

-**Thank you for visiting—explore, fork, contribute, and let’s learn how to shape AI models more creatively and efficiently!**